s4ndm4n33-spec/sovereign-shards/projects/vic/README.md

 | Gemini | `Takeout/...Gemini/...` ZIP member paths |
 | ChatGPT | `conversations.json` (in ZIP or folder) or `"mapping"` + `"author"` JSON keys |
 | Claude | `"chat_messages"` / `"sender"` JSON keys, or `claude_*` filenames |

+## URL crawling

+In addition to file uploads, V.I.C. can crawl a **shared chat link**:

+- Paste a ChatGPT share (`chatgpt.com/share/…`), Claude share (`claude.ai/share/…`), or Gemini share (`gemini.google.com/share/…`) into the link input.
+- The crawler first tries a lightweight HTTP fetch; if the page is JS-rendered it falls back to a headless Chromium render via Selenium.
+- Provider is auto-detected from the URL host, with content-based refinement for mirrors/aliases.
+- Multiple URLs can be crawled at once; partial failures are surfaced as warnings without blocking the successful ones.
+- Crawled conversations run through the exact same pipeline (extract → cluster → preview → export) as uploaded files.

+Crawl endpoint: `POST /api/crawl` with `{"url": "…"}` or `{"urls": ["…", "…"]}`.

 ## Output